indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 * For what is messanging?

 ####[[⬆]](#toc) <a name='transactions'>Transactions:</a>
+* What ACID?
-* What is 2-phase commit?
+* What is 2-phase, 3-phase commit?
 * What is pessimistic/optimistic locking?

 ####[[⬆]](#toc) <a name='general'>Distributed:</a>